SOULX3X/KVC-HV-Launcher/README.md

   - If enabled, it stops and asks you to disable it and reboot first.
 - Checks whether MSI Afterburner is running:
   - If running, it closes it and remembers to restart it later.
-- Runs `drvloader.exe bypass` to disable DSE.
+- Runs `kvc.exe dse off --safe` to disable DSE.
 - Searches recursively for one launcher executable:
   - `HV-StartGame.exe`
   - `hypervisor-launcher.exe`